Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Introduction

 There have been several studies into the electrical sensory abilities of arthropods.
-Primarily, these studies have focused on some of the remarkable behavioural implications in communication \cite{greggers2013reception}, foraging \cite{amador2017honey, khan2021electric}, dispersal \cite{morley2018electric}, parasitism \cite{england2023static} and pollination \cite{clarke2017bee}.
+Primarily, these studies have focused on some of the remarkable behavioural implications in communication \cite{greggers2013reception}, foraging \cite{amador2017honey, khan2021electric}, dispersal \cite{morley2018electric}, parasitism \cite{england2023static}, and pollination \cite{clarke2017bee}.
 Much attention has also been paid to the mechanisms by which arthropods may sense electrical fields.
 Mechanosensory hairs are currently the putative sensors by which arthropods sense electrical fields \cite{sutton2016mechanosensory}.
-The literature on this topic focuses on how hairs respond to electrical stimuli \cite{koh2020bumblebee, rpalmer2021analysis}, collective sensor dynamics \cite{palmer2022mechanics}, and possible uses of electroreception \cite{palmer2023passive, palmer2023analysis}.
+The current literature focuses on the topics of hair response to electrical stimuli \cite{koh2020bumblebee, rpalmer2021analysis}, collective sensor dynamics \cite{palmer2022mechanics}, and possible uses of electroreception \cite{palmer2023passive, palmer2023analysis}.

-Furthermore, the co-evolution of plants and arthropods over many millenia has led to synergistic behaviours and relationships \cite{ patiny2011evolution, balamurali2015senses, dar2017pollination}.
-This includes diversification in flower size, scent, colour and shape, and the emergence of different sensory perceptions and receptors in arthropods.
-Thus, plant-pollinator co-evolution and the behavioural and mechanical evidence of electroreception motivate investigation of floral electrics as part of the rich ecology of plants and arthropods.
+Furthermore, the coevolution of plants and arthropods over many millennia has led to synergistic behaviours and relationships \cite{ patiny2011evolution, balamurali2015senses, dar2017pollination}.
+This includes diversification in flower size, scent, colour, and shape and the emergence of different sensory perceptions and receptors in arthropods.
+Thus, plant-pollinator coevolution and the behavioural and mechanical evidence of electroreception motivate investigation of floral electrics as part of the rich ecology of plants and arthropods.